-Mr. Gorsich has been with White & Case since 2001 and is counsel in the Commercial Litigation practice group with a focus on bankruptcy litigation.
-He has a diverse range of experience in bankruptcy litigation, complex business litigation, alternative dispute resolution, and Foreign Corrupt Practices Act compliance audits and internal investigations.
+Mr. Gorsich has been with White & Case since 2001 and is a partner in the Financial Restructuring and Insolvency practice group.
+He has a diverse range of experience representing debtors, creditors and other parties-in-interest within all aspects of restructuring proceedings as well as in complex commercial litigation, alternative dispute resolution, and internal audits and investigations.

 Mr. Gorsich has extensive experience in major bankruptcy cases and has represented creditors, litigation trusts, bondholders, strategic and financial investors, and debtors in possession in connection with all aspects of complex bankruptcy cases.

 Mr. Gorsich’s recent and noteworthy restructurings and bankruptcy representations include: